Last Updated on March 27, 2023

 If you’re craving a new beach, check out Oak Island.
 This area offers beautiful views accessible from the Point on the west end.
 A couple of nice piers await in the center.

-For sweeping views of Caswell Beach and Bald Head Island, visit Oak Island Lighthouse.
+For sweeping views of Caswell Beach and Bald Head Island, make advanced reservations to visit Oak Island Lighthouse.
+If you can’t go up, the lighthouse is cool enough to stare up at on its own.

 You can hang out by the waterfront all day long and visit one of the North Carolina Maritime Museum locations.
 Find a chair to sit in front of Fort Johnston or the nearby park and enjoy the water and surrounding islands’ beautiful views.